 My Top 7 Recommended Hiking Spots Around Kelowna

 Known for its beaches, wine, and scenery, the Okanagan valley has a lot to offer.
 If you read my previous blog post on “Tips to Stay Active + Moving As You’re Progressing into Fall”, you’ll know one of my favorite ways to stay active is by hiking.
 I am always intrigued to discover new hikes and trails.
-Here are my top 6 recommended hiking spots in the area:
+There are many hiking trails around the Kelowna area but I definitely have some favorites.
+Here are my top 7 recommended hiking spots in the area:

 Knox Mountain is the classic.
 Most hikes you have to travel to but Knox is great because it’s right in Kelowna’s downtown.
 There are two trails: Paul’s Tomb and Apex Trail.

 - Paul’s tomb – more of a leisurely walk with a gradual incline.

 - Apex – steep and leads to the top of a lookout.